AdobeDocs/experience-manager-65.en/help/assets/search-assets.md

 ### Sort searched results {#sort}

 Sorting search results helps you to discover required asset faster.
 Sorting search results works in list view and only when you select **[!UICONTROL [Files](#searchui)]** from the **[!UICONTROL Filters]** panel.
-AEM Assets uses server-side sorting to quickly sort all the assets (howsoever numerous) within a folder or results of a search query.
+Experience Manager Assets uses server-side sorting to quickly sort all the assets (howsoever numerous) within a folder or results of a search query.
 Server-side sorting provides faster and more accurate results than client-side sorting.

 In list view, you can sort the search results just as you can sort assets in any folder.
 Sorting works on these columns -- Name, Title, Status, Dimensions, Size, Rating, Usage, (Date) Created, (Date) Modified, (Date) Published, Workflow, and Checked out.